bedolpab/everything-i-learn-from/README.md

 # Everything I Learn From
 All of the sources listed below are from material that I have learned from.
 Whether these are readings, videos, audios, or other, they have contributed to my knowledge basis and I believe I have a moral obligation to credit them.
 The sources below are in no particular order.
-Date of when I began collection this material: September 13, 2025.
+Date of when I began collecting this material: September 13, 2025.

 ## Material